giovannibussotti/GIP/docs/source/giptools/overview.rst

 | This will generate the overview output files in the **gipOut/sampleComparison** folder.

-| The output consists in four files:
+| The output consists of five files:

 * The .chrCov.pdf file represents the normalized chromosome coverage
 * The .binCov.pdf file represents the normalized genomic bin coverage
 * The .geCov.pdf file represents the normalized gene coverage.
 The first heatmap reports scaled values.
 The second heatmap shows the actual normalized gene coverage, but values greather than --ylim are reported as --ylim.
-* The geCov.xlsx file is an excel table reporting the normalized gene coverage with the associated function (if available)
+* The .geCov.xlsx file is an excel table reporting the normalized gene coverage with the associated function (if available)
+* The .alignmentMetrics.xlsx is an excel table reporting the mapping statistics of all samples as estimated by picard CollectAlignmentSummaryMetrics.

 | In the genomic bins plot is possible to center the coverage to 1, limit the y-axis to 2.5 and remove bin coloring by adding the options  ``--ploidy 1 --ylim 2.5 --highLowCovThresh 100 -1`` to the command.
 This gives the following plot: